nice-digital/global-nav/README.md

 ## Upgrading to v6

 Version 6 is mostly updates of dependencies, the biggest of which was React Testing Library (from Enzyme).
 It also includes support for React 18 and Design System v5.

+## Upgrading to v7

+Updated autocomplete component.

+## Upgrading to v7.1

+In Version 7.1, significant changes to improve the development and build processes of the project have been introduced:

+### Migrating to Vite

+Migration from Webpack to Vite, a faster build tool.
+Vite provides improved performance and a better development experience with features like Fast Refresh, which replaces React Hot Loader.
+Terser minification options enable further optimisation of the bundle size, resulting in approximately 10% reduction in bundle size during the build process.

+### Easier transition to TypeScript

+With the migration to Vite, transitioning to TypeScript in the future will be more straightforward.
+Vite's TypeScript support will make the process smoother when the time comes for the project to adopt TypeScript.